Print Options

 Graduate Teaching - Pedagogical Training Plan (PTP)

 Students from Cinema and Media Studies compete for positions in diverse institutions of higher education.
 Many of these institutions are teaching intensive, and all institutions require significant evidence of teaching experience and training.
-Graduates from CMS who are successful on the academic job market have had a strong teaching profiles in addition to producing quality research.
+Graduates from CMS who are successful on the academic job market have had strong teaching profiles in addition to producing quality research.

 Further information on teaching in CMS can be found in the Graduate Student Handbook.